Marde's Blog

 Amaryllis Belladonna

-One of the things I appreciate about this bloom is the lavender, blue tinged stem.
-There is a third stem coming out of the smaller bulb on the right.
-I’m tempted to scatter some of the seed this year in a known spot to see how long it takes them to germinate!
+One feature I truly appreciate about these flowers is their lavender, blue-tinged stems.
+A third stem is emerging from the smaller bulb on the right.
+I’m eager to scatter some seeds this year to see how long it takes for them to germinate.
+It’s always exciting to experiment and watch nature unfold.

 Amaryllis Belladonna